aleksejalex/curly-octo-adventure/README.md

 just copy of data from Kaggle to simplify import to Google Colab environment

 # IMPORTANT!
 Dataset in this repository is not my work!
-It's just downloaded and unyipped dataset from Kaggle:
+It's just downloaded and unzipped dataset from Kaggle:

 https://www.kaggle.com/datasets/muratkokludataset/pumpkin-seeds-dataset